microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/DeploymentGuide.md

 The post deployment process is very straightforward and simplified via a single [deployment script](../Deployment/resourcedeployment.ps1) that completes in approximately 20-30 minutes:

 ### Automated Deployment Steps:
-1. Deploy Azure resources.
-2. Configure Kubernetes Infrastructure.
+1. Configure Kubernetes Infrastructure.
-3. Update Kubernetes configuration files with the FQDN, Container Image Path and Email address for the certificate management.
+2. Update Kubernetes configuration files with the FQDN, Container Image Path and Email address for the certificate management.
-4. Configure AKS (deploy Cert Manager, Ingress Controller) and Deploy Images on the kubernetes cluster.
+3. Configure AKS (deploy Cert Manager, Ingress Controller) and Deploy Images on the kubernetes cluster.
-5. Docker build and push container images to Azure Container Registry.
+4. Docker build and push container images to Azure Container Registry.
-6. Display the deployment result and following instructions.
+5. Display the deployment result and following instructions.

 Open PowerShell, change directory where you code cloned, then run the deploy script: